teachingaway/teachingaway.github.io/_posts/2014-03-16-startup-shuts-down-a-patent-troll.md

 # Epilogue: Patent Troll Ordered to Pay $300,000 Compensation to Find The Best (10/23/2014)

-Judge Denise Cote awarded defendant Find the Best its attorney's fees in a  decision issued October 23, 2014.
-Find the Best asked for $150,000 in compensation, and Judge Cote decided to double it.
+Patent Troll "Lumen View" started this case back in May of 2013.
+Find the Best fought back, and the troll lost on most every point.
+Find the Best recently asked for $150,000 in compensation for the legal expenses involved in defending the frivolous lawsuit.
+Judge Denise Cote decided to **double it**, awarding $300,000.
 My favorite quote:

 > but for FTB’s financial resources and resolve, Lumen’s predatory behavior would likely have proceeded unchecked.